 We consider all steps in our process as Critical Thinking, but in their purest form some of the key steps include Creative Thinking.
 In his book Think Better Tim, Hurson says:

 “The overarching principle of productive thinking is that creative thinking and critical thinking have to separate.
 The productive thinking dynamic is the ongoing alternation between critical thinking and creative thinking.
 Imagine a kayak paddle.
 One side stands for creative thinking and the other critical.
 If you always use the creative thinking paddle you will go around in circles.
 If you use the critical paddle you go in circles the other way.

-In a group situation, by following the steps, it becomes clear who is more inclined towards creative thinking or critical thinking.
-Bringing a team together who have diversity of thought and experience, allows for teams to ‘toggle’ between critical and creative thinking in a way that creates momentum and produces more robust decision making.
+When following the steps in a group situation, it becomes clear who is more inclined towards Creative Thinking or Critical Thinking.
+Bringing a team together who have diversity of thought and experience, allows them to ‘toggle’ between Critical and Creative Thinking in a way that creates momentum and produces more robust decision-making.

-The benefit of using the framework is that is provides rigor for the individual or teams to ‘stay within the process’.
-This is particularly valuable where there are personal preferences and inclinations to stay too long in either the creative or critical thinking phase, running the risk of ‘going around in circles‘.
+The benefit of using the framework is it provides rigor for the individual or teams to ‘stay within the process’.
+This is particularly valuable where there are personal preferences and inclinations to stay too long in either the Creative or Critical Thinking phase, running the risk of ‘going around in circles‘.

 If you would like to learn more about Critical Thinking, sign up to our upcoming Virtual Lab to see how it’s used.